-The Lautaret (Isère) and Télégraphe/Galibier (Savoie) are also waiting for you here and they both connect to the neighboring Haute-Alpes.
+The Lautaret (Isère) and Télégraphe/Galibier (Savoie) are also waiting for you here and they both connect to the neighbouring Haute-Alpes.

 South of the Rhône-Alpes, this region is most known for the Alpes-de-Haute-Provence and the Haute-Alpes, although the Vaucluse is home to the infamous Ventoux.

 In the Haute-Alpes you’ll find a score of well known climbs, like the Lautaret/Galibier (the other end, from Briançon) the Izoard and Risoul.
-The Agnel is leading into Italy, the Vars is connecting to the Alpes-de-Haute-Provence.
+The Agnel is leading into Italy and the Vars is connecting to the Alpes-de-Haute-Provence.

 There, you will find the Allos, Bonette and Cayolle, both of which, like the Col des Champs, connect to the southern Alpes-Maritimes.

 I really enjoyed our stay in Jausiers, close to Barcelonnette.
 I guess Barcelonnette can be compared to a village like Cortina d’Ampezzo or Val Gardena.